Jie Zhou

 homepage_photo.jpg

-I am an incoming Assistant Professor in the Department of Computer Science at the George Washington University, starting from August 2024.
-I'm currently a postdoc and was previously a PhD student at the University of Rochester, advised by John Criswell.
-I received my Bachelor's degree from Xiamen University.
+I am an Assistant Professor in the Department of Computer Science at the George Washington University.
+I received my PhD from the Department of Computer Science at the University of Rochester, advised by John Criswell.
+Before Rochester, I got my Bachelor's degree from Xiamen University.

 I do Systems Research with a focus on systems and software security.
 I advocate for language-based security: programming languages are the direct medium through which programmers express their ideas, and compilers are the direct medium that translate these expressions to the ultimately executed machine code.
 I believe methods oriented around languages and compilers solve computer security concerns in a fundamental manner.